-Note that changing the values of this attribute will not change the decimal format for existing cursors using this connection.
+This value is inherited by all cursors created from the connection at creation time.
+Note that changing the value of this attribute will not change the decimal format for existing cursors using this connection.

 .driver name

 String identifying the ODBC driver.